BlazeInferno64/blazed.js/lib/node/README.md

 If you're not familiar with promises, check out the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to learn more.

-Advanced HTTP Requests Made Easy
+## Advanced HTTP Requests Made Easy

 With `blazed.js`, you can send advanced HTTP requests directly from your Node.js app, featuring automatic JSON parsing and more.

-Built on Top of Node.js HTTP
+## Built on Top of Node.js HTTP

 Under the hood, `blazed.js` leverages the built-in [HTTP library](https://nodejs.org/api/http.html) in Node.js, ensuring a seamless and efficient experience.

 # Getting started

-First, require this library to your script file -
+First, require this library to your project as follows:

 ```js
 const blazed = require("blazed.js");
 ```

-If it's an ES Module then import it to your script -
+If it's an ES Module then import it to project as follows:

 ```js
 import blazed from "blazed.js";